 CU Denver will drop $4 MILLION on diversity programs

-Colorado University Denver's Equity Task Force recommended the allocations, which will be used for 'diversity, equity, and inclusion' programming.
+University of Colorado Denver's Equity Task Force recommended the allocations, which will be used for 'diversity, equity, and inclusion' programming.

 Using 'campus funds,' the school wants to 'redesign curriculum to decenter whiteness and other sources of oppression.'

 The University of Colorado Denver unveiled $4 million in funding toward “diversity, equity, and inclusion” programming.

 In April, Chancellor Michelle Marks announced that the school would seek to become an “equity-serving institution” by "earmark[ing] $1 million of campus funds, $2 million from the CU President’s Office, and $1 million from the CU Foundation."

 “As an equity-serving institution, CU Denver will be able to expand its capacity to deliver the highest level of education services to its students,” explains the same CU Denver News article.
 “The university will focus on courageously humanizing its systems and policies to foster a diverse, inclusive, and equitable campus dedicated to the success of every member of our community.”

 CU-Denver secured the $2 million from the CU President's Office after it achieved the designation of “HSI” and “AANAPISI” — a “Hispanic-Serving Institution” and “Asian American Native American Pacific Islander Serving Institution,” respectively.